ken-power/ken-power.github.io/README.md

 ## 2D Particle Filter
 <img src="images/particle_filter.gif" alt="2D Particle Filter">

 The goal of this project is to implement a 2-dimensional particle filter in C++.
-The particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
+The particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter will also get observation and control data.
 This is a sparse localization problem, i.e., we are building an end-to-end localizer where we are localizing relative to a sparse set of landmarks using